ISUgenomics/data_wrangling/assign_colors/README.md

 </details><br>

-**G. Create fully customized color scale made of user-provided colors** <br>
+**G. Create a fully customized color scale made of user-provided colors** <br>

 <details style="background-color:#f6feff; padding: 0.5em;"><summary style="color:#ff3870;">expand example</summary>

 <br>

-If you want to re-create the specific color scale (*e.g., from the past project*), you have to know *apriori* the color codes you want to use.
-In this case, color codes in HEX notation have to be provided as a comma-separated list with the `-cs` option.
-Note that such a color scale can NOT be further adjusted with params of the `-csp` option.
-However, with this usage scenario you can easily merge several color-shade scales (*e.g., red and blue like here*).
+If you wish to re-create the specific color scale (*e.g., from the past project*), you need to know the color codes you want to use.
+In this case, you provide color codes in HEX notation as a comma-separated list with the `-cs` option.
+Note that such a color scale can NOT be further adjusted with the params of the `-csp` option.
+However, with this usage scenario, you can easily merge several color-shade scales (*e.g., red and blue, like here*).

 run in the terminal:
 ```